-The CAE will periodically report to the Board on the internal audit service purpose, authority, and responsibility, as well as performance relative to its plan.
-Reporting will also include significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the board.
+The Head of Audit & Governance will periodically report to the Audit & Governance Committee on the internal audit service purpose, authority, and responsibility, as well as performance relative to its plan.
+Reporting will also include significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by Corporate Management Team Executive Leadership Team and the Audit & Governance Committee.

-In addition, the CAE will communicate to Senior Management and the Board on the internal audit service's quality assurance and improvement programme, including results of ongoing internal assessments and improvement plans and external assessments.
+In addition, the Head of Audit & Governance will communicate to Corporate ManagementExecutive Leadership Team and the Audit & Governance Committee on the internal audit service's quality assurance and improvement programme, including results of ongoing internal assessments and improvement plans and external assessments.
 External assessments will be conducted at least every five years by a professionally qualified and experienced assessor.

-The improvement plan resulting from the internal and external assessments will be reported to and monitored by the Board.
+The improvement plan resulting from the internal and external assessments will be reported to and monitored by the Audit & Governance Committee.